 1. Route Optimization

 Leverage analytics and GPS data to plan efficient routes based on current traffic patterns, weather, and other real-time factors.
-For example, rerouting based on a road closure prevents delays, helping products arrive on time.
+For example, rerouting based on a road closure prevents delays, helping products arrive on schedule.

 2. Inventory Syncing